robertjchristian/MRC/MRC24.md

 ## Morpheus MRC-24: Smart Agent Product Strategy

+---
+This MRC24 has a lot of great points for developers to reference when they build their agents.

+IN PROGRESS

+---

 ### Purpose

 Existing work has focused largely on the Morpheus node, funding mechanisms and tokenomics.
 Many developers joining the project are seeking guidance on building Smart Agents.
 This MRC sets out a roadmap for Smart Agent development, starting off by analyzing end-user needs, identifying common agent capabilities, opportunities for trust minimization and ultimately proposing a technical strategy for a Smart Agent SDK.